cleesmith/python_learning/README.md

 Yes, I did spend $60 on a Banana Pi (BPi) which just sits over there blinking, but it can have a real sata drive attached ... if I ever get to that project.
-I'm fairly certain that super bright green led on the BPi is hailing the mothership ... look aliens, how's about finding another planet to probe, we're all probed up here.
+I'm fairly certain that super bright green led on the BPi is hailing the mothership ... look aliens, how's about finding another planet to probe, we're all probed up here and running low on probe goo.

 ### scapy